This post may contain affiliate sales links. Please read my disclosure policy.

 NO!
 Use these recipe, and save yourself a headache!
 Cheesecake is a time-consuming, somewhat expensive dessert to make.
 I’d hate for you to wrap your springform pan in foil only to discover you didn’t wrap it well enough and now water is seeping into your cheesecake before it even hits the oven.
 That has happened to me a handful of times and I MAKE FOOD FOR A LIVING.
 It totally sucks.
 It not only wasted your time but it wasted that perfectly good food!

-So, don’t give in to those other online recipes that call for water baths.
+So, don’t give in to those other online recipes that call for water baths (filling a huge roasting pan with water for the springform pan to sit in).
 Me and my five recipe-testing readers proved otherwise.
-You can do better.
+You can do better, even if this is your first time.

 Like I mentioned above, you only need SEVEN simple ingredients for this recipe.
 Only 7!
 This is a classic cheesecake recipe, so really it’s all about using the best ingredients and enjoying the simplicity of this thick, extra creamy cheesecake.

 - Graham Cracker Crumbs: Honeymaid is my favorite, but any brand is fine.
 You can grind your own or buy them as crumbs.

 - Granulated Sugar: to sweeten the crust and the filling.

 - Melted Butter: to hold the graham cracker crust together.

 - Cream Cheese: I like using the Philadelphia brand; I think it’s slightly tangier than other off-brands out there.
 Make sure you are using room temperature, soft cream cheese.

 - Sour Cream: adds an extra tang.
 This also needs to be at room temperature.